 Roche LightCycler 480

-The UWBC Gene Expression Center now offers a qPCR service - utilizing the Roche LightCycler® 480 Real-Time PCR System - for microarray validation assays, gene expression studies and SNP analysis.
+The UWBC Gene Expression Center offers qPCR services - utilizing the Roche LightCycler® 480 Real-Time PCR System - for microarray validation assays, gene expression studies and SNP analysis.
 Multiple levels of service are available to meet all campus researcher needs.
 Service options include:

 - a full service where the user provides the RNA or DNA and the Center will design and optimize the assay(s) as needed